alex-s168/website/pages/compiler-pattern-matching.typ

   - they are easier and nicer to use and read than manual pattern matching in the compiler's source code.

   \
-  There is however a even better alternative:
+  There is however an even better alternative:
 ]

 #section[